Household Green Tips

 - Donate items to charitable organizations like Goodwill, Salvation Army or Habitat for Humanity

-- Conserves resources for our children’s future.
+- Conserves resources for our future

 - Supplies valuable raw materials to industry.